lukelane1984/IsPrime/README.md

 IsPrime v0.9 by LukeLane1984

 I started coding with Python just a few weeks ago.
-As a beginner I thought that, writing a script that can calculate whether a certain number is a prime number or not, might be an interesting challenge and fun project.
+As a beginner I thought, writing a script that can calculate whether a certain number is a prime number or not, might be an interesting challenge and fun project.